In this article, we will learn how to How to Install Android on VirtualBox.

 Choose the path (you can keep it as default) and click Create.

 Once done, the popup will close.
 Now, click Settings.

 Now, go to Storage.
-Click Empty on the 2nd panel and click the blue disk icon on the top right corner and select Choose a disk file.
+Click Empty on the 2nd panel, click the blue disk icon in the top right corner, and select Choose a disk file.